ai-mindset/init.vim/README.md

 Note: v1.12 is used in this example as it's the latest stable version at the time of writing.
 Replace with whichever version you have installed.

 ## Customisation
-- LSP servers: Modify `ensure_installed` in the Mason setup (Python, Rust, JSON, YAML, etc.)
+- LSP servers: Modify `ensure_installed` in the Mason setup (Python, Zig, Deno, JSON, YAML, etc.)
 - Colour scheme: Change `colorscheme catppuccin` to your preferred theme
 - Formatters: Adjust `formatters_by_ft` in the conform.nvim setup
 - Keybindings: Modify the which-key configuration